-Carole’s Western Omelette Muffins
+Easy Western Omelette Muffins

-- ¼ cup onions, minced
+- 1/4 cup onions, minced

-- ½ -1 teaspoon hot sauce
+- 1/2-1 teaspoon Hot sauce

 - Preheat the oven to 350 degrees F. Oil the muffin tins well or line them with paper cups.

-- Spoon the mixture into the muffin tins.
+Mix all the ingredients in the bowl.
+Spoon the mixture into the muffin tins.
 It should fill each tin about halfway or slightly more.

-- Remove the pan from the oven and let it sit for 1-2 minutes before removing the muffins.
+Bake for 20-25 minutes until puffed and browned.
+Remove the pan from the oven and let it sit for 1-2 minutes before removing the muffins.
 If you feel resistance, slide a teaspoon underneath the muffin and it should pop out.